 Date of birth

 After graduating through the academy at Milton Keynes Dons, the midfielder began his senior career in Scotland with SPL outfit Kilmarnock, in which he made over 100 appearances during a four-year stay with the club.

 Back in 2017, following the expiry of his contract at Leyton Orient, Kelly joined the Sky Blues, forming a partnership in midfield alongside captain Michael Doyle.
-The midfielder suffered an injury over the festive period, but he quickly returned and become a key player in the Sky Blues securing promotion back into League One after beating Exeter City 3-1 in the League Two play-off final.
+The midfielder suffered an injury over the festive period that year, but he quickly returned and become a key player in the Sky Blues securing promotion back into League One after beating Exeter City 3-1 in the League Two play-off final.